-- At the top of the first page, add your name, the course number (ECEG 350), and the homework number.
-You do not have to use a cover page. - Add a page number at the top of each subsequent page. - Arrange problem solutions in the order in which they are listed on the assignment. - If appropriate, clearly indicate your answers by enclosing them in boxes. - Write on only one side of the page to prevent "bleed-through." - Trim the fringe pieces if you use paper torn from a spiral notebook. - You are not required to use green "engineering paper." - If homework is submitted online, then scan (preferred) or photograph your homework pages and convert them to PDF format.
-For photos, use a low-resolution setting to minimize the file size.
+- At the top of the first page, add your name, the course number (ECEG 351), and the homework number.
+You do not have to include a cover page. - Add a page number at the top of each subsequent page. - Arrange problem solutions in the order in which they are listed on the assignment. - If appropriate, clearly indicate your answers by enclosing them in boxes. - Write on only one side of the page. - Trim the fringe pieces if you use paper torn from a spiral notebook. - You are not required to use green "engineering paper." - If homework is submitted online, then scan (preferred) or photograph your homework pages and convert them to PDF format.
+If you photograph your homework, use a low-resolution setting to minimize the file size.
 Collect photos into a single PDF file or a word processing file that you then convert to PDF.
 If available, use the black & white photo setting on your phone or scanner to further reduce the file size and improve contrast.
 Check photos for glare that makes the text difficult to read.
 Make sure that the submitted images have good contrast and are not too large or too small.
-Some course management software, like Moodle, cannot adjust page size.

 Lack of compliance with one or more of these requirements could result in a score reduction.
 Sloppy or unreadable work is unacceptable and could result in a score of zero.
+A subset of the problems might be selected for grading if the assignment is especially long.
+Assignments will be posted at the course web site.

 It is likely that only some of the problems in a homework assignment will be graded.
-If so, they will be clearly indicated.
-Only a subset of the problems might be graded if the assignment is especially long.
-Note, however, that you must study the concepts embodied in all problems whether graded or ungraded.
+Those problems will be clearly indicated.
+Note, however, that you must become familiar with the concepts embodied in all problems whether graded or ungraded.
 Solutions to graded and ungraded problems will be posted at the course Moodle site.
-It is your responsibility to review the solutions and to understand and rectify any conceptual errors that you might have.
-You may contact me at any time for assistance with this task.

 If a homework grader is not assigned to the course, then only one or two graded problems per homework set will be carefully reviewed for content.
 The other problems will be assigned scores using a coarse rubric based primarily on apparent effort.
 The carefully graded problem(s) will not be identified beforehand.
+It is your responsibility to review the posted solutions and to understand and rectify any conceptual errors that you might have.
+You may contact me at any time for assistance with this task.